What is a neobank? Definition and examples of popular neobanks

 What is a neobank?

 Neobanks, sometimes called challenger banks, are fintech companies, often startups, that offer nontraditional banking services digitally.
-Typically, these companies provide checking and savings accounts through a mobile app or website and do not have branches.
+Typically, these companies provide checking and savings accounts through a mobile app or website and don’t have branches.
 It is common to find neobanks that include tools to help customers budget and reach savings goals.
 Neobank customers often enjoy lower fees and higher interest rates than their traditional counterparts.

 Popular neobanks

-Since neobanks do not have federal regulators like traditional banks, their rules, regulations and banking practices can vary widely from one to the next.
 Here are some of the most popular neobanks available in the U.S.

-- Aspiration: This neobank has over 3 million customers and is founded on ethics, sustainability and giving back.
+- Aspiration: This neobank is founded on ethics, sustainability and giving back, with the goal of planting 1 billion trees by 2030.
 As a customer, you set your own fee based on what you think is fair and can afford, even if it’s zero.
+Aspiration’s debit card earns cash back on certain eco-friendly purchases.

-- Chime: Chime has over 13 million customers and prides itself on the motto of profiting with customers, not from them.
+- Chime: Chime has over 14 million customers and prides itself on the motto of profiting with customers, not from them.
 There are no overdraft fees, monthly service fees, ATM fees, security deposits, credit checks or minimum balance requirements.

 - Varo: As “a bank for all of us,” Varo is increasing its visibility in the neobanking industry.
-It also has about 3 million customers and requires no credit check, no minimum balance requirements, no monthly or overdraft fees, and offers a vast network of fee-free ATMs.
+It also has over 3 million customers and requires no credit check, no minimum balance requirements, no monthly or overdraft fees, and offers a vast network of fee-free ATMs.

 How neobanks work